Are you unsure of the correct way to update your WordPress plugins?

 If you are confident about the plugins that you are using, then you can enable automatic updates for all your WordPress plugins.

-If you don’t manage multiple WordPress sites, then you can set up email notifications for plugin updates.
+If you don’t manage multiple WordPress sites, then you can set up email notifications for WordPress plugin updates.
 This will alert you when there’s an update available without having to log in to your WordPress site.

 Always make sure that you have set up an automatic backup plugin on your site.
 This will allow you to restore your WordPress site in case something goes wrong.